Update Endpoints (#134)

 Exceptions

-In exceptional cases, PUT endpoints may be provided instead of PATCH.
-PUT endpoints are advised when the full entity representation is required to validate the data sent in the request (ex: conditional entity representations based on a type property discriminator).
+PATCH operations may be omitted when the full entity representation is required to validate the data sent in the request (ex: conditional entity representations based on a type property discriminator).